ropg/heltec_esp32_lora_v3/README.md

 You can use `heltec_deep_sleep(<seconds>)` to put the board into this 'off' deep sleep state yourself.
 This will put the board in deep sleep for the specified number of seconds.
 After it wakes up, it will run your sketch from the start again.
 You can use `heltec_wakeup_was_button()` and `heltec_wakeup_was_timer()` to find out whether the wakeup was caused by the power button or because your specified time has elapsed.
 You can even hold on to some data in variables that survive deep sleep by tagging them `RTC_DATA_ATTR`.
 More is in [this tutorial](https://randomnerdtutorials.com/esp32-deep-sleep-arduino-ide-wake-up-sources/).

-In deep sleep, with this library, according my multimeter power consumption drops to **147 µA** if you have defined `HELTEC_POWER_BUTTON`, or **24 µA** if you only use the timer to wake up.
+In deep sleep, with this library, according my multimeter power consumption drops to **147 µA** on the regular board (**141 µA** on the stick) if you have defined `HELTEC_POWER_BUTTON`, or **24 µA** on either board if you only use the timer to wake up.
 Please let me know if you can get it lower than that.

 > * _If you call `heltec_deep_sleep()` without a number in seconds when not using the power button feature, you will need to reset it to turn it back on.
 Note that resetting does reinitialize any `RTC_DATA_ATTR` variables._
+> * _The`deep_sleep_tester` example lets you easily put it in the four essential deep sleep modes: no wakeup other than reset, clock-wakeup, button-wakeup or both.
+I may be doing somthing wrong, but I don't measure any difference between having clock wakeup enabled and having no wakeup sources._

 &nbsp;